Drop Dead Diva: Ratings

 The show's premiere scored a 1.6 overall and more than 2.8 million viewers tuning in.
 Drop Dead Diva scored its highest ratings ever among women 18–49 (2.0), a 25% increase over its season-to-date average, and women 25–54 (2.3), a 28% increase over its season-to-date average.

 The show aired on the Nine Network in Australia, but failed to achieve high ratings for the channel and was subsequently dropped in early September, then the following week began airing the series starting with the first episode again on Nine's digital channel GO!.
 In October 2011, new episodes of Drop Dead Diva moved to another of Nine's digital channels GEM, but episodes have been shown sporadically.

-In the UK, the show airs on Living and premiered on April 1, 2010, at 20h to 206,000 viewers, being the seventh-most watched broadcast of the week on Living.
+In the UK, the show aired on Living and premiered on April 1, 2010, to 206,000 viewers, being the seventh-most watched broadcast of the week on Living.
 An additional 129,000 viewers watched the premiere on Living's one-hour timeshift service.
-The second series premiered on September 7 at 21h.
+The second season premiered on September 7.
 The third season started airing in September 2011 on the revamped Sky Living.
-With the DVD release of the second series, in Region 2 is to be released in November over a year after its airing.
+With the DVD release of the second season, in Region 2 is to be released in November over a year after its airing.
 After Sky Living dropped the show from their schedule, season four was made available to Netflix users in the UK and Ireland.

 Awards and nominations

 Home media

-All six seasons were released on DVD by Sony Pictures Home Entertainment while the complete series' DVD and Blu-ray sets were released through Mill Creek Entertainment on June 4, 2019.
+All six seasons were released on DVD by Sony Pictures Home Entertainment while the complete series' DVD set was released through Mill Creek Entertainment on June 4, 2019.